docker/labs/windows/windows-containers/WindowsContainers.md

  OS/Arch:      windows/amd64
 ```

-Next, pull a base image that’s compatible with the evaluation build, re-tag it and to a test-run:
+Next, pull a base image that’s compatible with the evaluation build, re-tag it and do a test-run:

 ```
 docker pull microsoft/windowsservercore:10.0.14393.321